 - Beware of crispy, worm tacos: Tacos de Chinicuiles!

 - Tacos Potosinos served with potatoes, carrots and cheese

 The Yucatán Peninsula

-The second region our guide is the Yucatán and the favourite taco here (and of our faves overall) has to be Pork Pibil Tacos.
+The second region in our guide to tacos in Mexico is the Yucatán and the favourite taco here (and of our faves overall) has to be Pork Pibil Tacos.
 Delicious slow-roasted pulled pork with the beautiful flavours of fresh oregano and zesty orange.

 Be sure to check out our Things to do in the Yucatán if you decide to plan a trip there!

 The Baja Peninsula